Yoga Mat Carrying Strap: 5 Best Types for Travel

 Budget

 Yoga mat straps are available across a wide price range.
-Determine your budget beforehand, but remember that investing a little more in a durable, comfortable, and versatile strap can pay off in the long run.
+Determine your budget beforehand, but investing a little more in a durable, comfortable, and versatile strap can pay off in the long run.

 Beyond Carrying: Using Your Yoga Mat Strap as a Prop